a-r3n/module-5-calendar-app/README.md

 The started code can be accessed at this Github repository: https://github.com/coding-boot-camp/crispy-octo-meme

+Where I struggled to solve a particular problem or overcome a bug, I used Google, the MDN web docs and ChatGPT to help work through any issues and debug my code.

 ## License

 This project has been built using an MIT License.